Photo of Docklands Library

 What we've done

-Since our establishment in 2017 we've invested in research and projects to further explore, and act upon, the priorities raised by the people of our region.
+The Partnership invested in research and projects to further explore, and act upon, the priorities raised by the people of the west.
+The projects were commissioned by the Metropolitan Partnerships Development Fund and the insights were shared with government to inform policies and programs.

 This project tackles the challenge of lack of access to renewable energy.
 While solar power may be abundant, many communities, families and organisations at a local level are unable to collect, store or share it, effectively locking them out access to this resource.
 The Neighbourhood Battery project will identify the local potential and feasibility of neighbourhood batteries.
 It will proactively engage and empower local communities to participate in neighbourhood battery projects.